Hukex/SpringBootPractice/README.md

 # Status⚪

-**In progress**
+**Finished**

-It is only for practicing so right now i'm working with this project.
+It was only for practicing so it's finished.
+Maybe I use this project to work with Angular.

 # Contact📞